-- Students will continue to develop the ability to pronounce words correctly in French with increasing confidence, fluency and excellent pronunciation as they continue to practise and apply French phonics. - Students will develop the ability to communicate orally in French, with fluency and spontaneity, in order to be able to hold an authentic conversation (5-7- minutes in length) in French as well as be able to describe unseen photographs and take part in an unseen role play. - Students will develop the skills of writing in French, communicating effectively and creatively for a variety of purposes such as: - o describing a photo accurately in French using a variety of sentence types and grammar structures - o writing 40 90 words to respond to 4 bullet points in accurate French in three different tenses, using simple, compound and complex sentences/ complex grammar structures - o writing 150 words to respond to 2 bullet points in accurate French in six and more different tenses, using simple, compound and more complex sentences and complex grammar structures to explain advantages and disadvantages as well as describe events. - Students will continue to develop the skills of reading in French and be able to read out loud shorter passages of unseen text with confidence, fluency and excellent pronunciation. - Students will be able to read, recognise and understand longer passages of unseen text. - Students will be able to use knowledge of grammar & the context of a written or spoken text to work out the meaning of new language. - Students will be able to understand main points and details from a written or spoken text / literacy texts and authentic materials containing familiar and unfamiliar language in a range of familiar and unfamiliar contexts. - Students will be able to answer a variety of comprehension questions in French based on a written or spoken passage in French. - Students will develop the ability to re-use new vocab, phrases and grammatical structures and tenses learnt through reading in their speaking & writing. - Students will learn how to transcribe accurately simple, compound and complex sentences and complex grammatical structures in a variety of tenses with opinions. - Students will develop their listening skills and be able to recognise and understand key sounds, words, opinions, negatives, complex grammatical structures in simple, compound and complex sentences with a variety of tenses. - Students will be able to understand the main points and details from a spoken passage containing familiar and unfamiliar language in unfamiliar contexts. - Students will continue to develop the skills of translating accurately paragraphs of text with different tenses & grammatical structures. - Students will understand and apply different techniques to unpick unknown words. - Students will understand and practise a variety of techniques to learn and retain new vocabulary and short paragraphs. - Students will also learn about the culture of France and French speaking countries.
-In Year 10 students will be able to: - o understand similarities and differences to marriage & relationships in France compared to the UK - o understand and describe the main festivals across France and French speaking countries - o name a number of French dishes o name a variety of French charities.
+- Students will continue to develop the ability to pronounce words correctly in French with increasing confidence, fluency and excellent pronunciation as they continue to practise and apply French phonics. - Students will develop the ability to communicate orally in French, with fluency and spontaneity, in order to be able to hold an authentic conversation (5-7- minutes in length) in French as well as be able to describe unseen photographs and take part in an unseen role play. - Students will develop the skills of writing in French, communicating effectively and creatively for a variety of purposes such as: - o describing a photo accurately in French using a variety of sentence types and grammar structures - o writing 40 90 words to respond to 4 bullet points in accurate French in three different tenses, using simple, compound and complex sentences/ complex grammar structures - o writing 150 words to respond to 2 bullet points in accurate French in six and more different tenses, using simple, compound and more complex sentences and complex grammar structures to explain advantages and disadvantages as well as describe events. - Students will continue to develop the skills of reading in French and be able to read out loud longer passages of unseen text with confidence, fluency and excellent pronunciation. - Students will be able to read, recognise and understand longer passages of unseen text. - Students will be able to use knowledge of grammar & the context of a written or spoken text to work out the meaning of new language. - Students will be able to understand main points and details from a written or spoken text / literacy texts and authentic materials containing familiar and unfamiliar language in a range of familiar and unfamiliar contexts. - Students will be able to answer a variety of comprehension questions in French based on a written or spoken passage in French. - Students will develop the ability to re-use new vocab, phrases and grammatical structures and tenses learnt through reading in their speaking & writing. - Students will learn how to transcribe accurately simple, compound and complex sentences and complex grammatical structures in a variety of tenses with opinions. - Students will develop their listening skills and be able to recognise and understand key sounds, words, opinions, negatives, complex grammatical structures in simple, compound and complex sentences with a variety of tenses. - Students will be able to understand the main points and details from a spoken passage containing familiar and unfamiliar language in unfamiliar contexts. - Students will be able to translate with a high degree of accuracy paragraphs of text with different tenses & grammatical structures between languages. - Students will understand and apply different techniques to unpick unknown words. - Students will understand and practise a variety of techniques to learn and retain new vocabulary and short paragraphs.

+- Students will also learn about the culture of France and French speaking countries.
+By the end of Year 11 students will be able to: - o describe a variety of similarities and differences between England and French speaking countries around the world - o understand and describe the main festivals across France and French speaking countries - o name several towns and regions in France, understanding the similarities and differences to Yorkshire and Bradford - o recall a variety of famous French people and organisations.